 - Special Board MeetingA special meeting of the Board of Trustees will be held on Tuesday, March 21, 2023 at 9:00 a.m. in the Audion at STAR Tower.
 Members of the public may view a livestream of the meeting on UDLive.

-- Spring 2020 Semiannual Board MeetingThe semiannual meeting of the Board of Trustees will be held on Tuesday, May 16, 2023 from 3:00 p.m. - 5:00 p.m. at the Audion at STAR Tower.
-Members of the public may attend the livestream of the meeting on UDLive.
+- Spring 2023 Semiannual Board MeetingThe semiannual meeting of the Board of Trustees will be held on Tuesday, May 16, 2023 from 3:00 p.m. - 5:00 p.m. at the Audion at STAR Tower.
+Members of the public may attend or view livestream of the meeting on UDLive.

 The University Seal has represented the University of Delaware throughout much of its long history.
 The University of Delaware traces its origins to the free school founded by the Reverend Francis Alison in 1743 in nearby New London, Pennsylvania.
 Alison’s school was the predecessor of the Newark Academy, established in the 1760s.
 The Seal itself dates back to 1833, when Newark College was founded and the original Board of Trustees selected the Treasurer to obtain a seal for their use.
 In 1843, when Newark College was renamed Delaware College, the University Seal served as the official emblem.
 The seal briefly disappeared during the closure of Delaware College from 1859-1870, but later turned up in Philadelphia and was recovered by the college from a pawnbroker’s shop.
 The University Seal is used on all official documents of the university.